The Pulse of K-Entertainment

 Who is Julie Deliquet?

-Julie Deliquet is a French stage director and founder of the In Vitro collective, known for work that often draws energy from cinema, ensemble performance, and adaptation.
-Festival d’Avignon notes projects linked to Bergman, Arnaud Desplechin, Fassbinder, and Frederick Wiseman across recent years.
+Julie Deliquet is a French stage director and founder of the In Vitro collective, known for ensemble-driven work that often pulls from cinema and literary adaptation.
+Her recent profile spans productions tied to Bergman, Arnaud Desplechin, Fassbinder, and Frederick Wiseman across major French institutions.

 What is Julie Deliquet's role in Oiseau?